CosmosContracts/juno-tools-docs/docs/03-pinned-codes.md

 **Code Pinning** mechanism allows codes to be pinned to the memory.

-This way code does not have to be loaded to memory on each execution thus makes **~x40 performance**.
+This way code does not have to be loaded to memory on each execution thus making **~x40 performance**.

-This is an estimation, needs to be benchmarked.
+This is an estimation, that needs to be benchmarked.

 Code pinning is done through native chain governance.

-You can read more at [docs.cosmwasm.com](https://docs.cosmwasm.com/docs/smart-contracts/components/code-pinning/)
+You can read more at [docs.cosmwasm.com](https://docs.cosmwasm.com/docs/smart-contracts/code-pinning/)

 ## Listed Codes